importsysu/malmochallenge/README.md

 * Numpy
 * [Other Dependencies](https://github.com/Microsoft/malmo-challenge)

-1. After you install all the dependencies, put the HiDDeN in malmo-challenge/ai_challenge/pig_chase/([downloads](https://github.com/Microsoft/malmo-challenge/blob/master/ai_challenge/pig_chase/README.md)), and run python test.py to see the agent's performance.
-Once
+1. After you install all the dependencies, put the HiDDeN in malmo-challenge/ai_challenge/pig_chase/([downloads](https://github.com/Microsoft/malmo-challenge/blob/master/ai_challenge/pig_chase/README.md)), and run

+ **python test.py**

+ to see the agent's performance.
+If you want to retrain the agent, simply type:

+ **python train.py**

+  or you want use GPUS, it requires tensorflow 0.8 rather than 1.0, type:

+  **python train_gpu.py**

 ### Video Link
 * [Video](https://youtu.be/GR5rj8rRy1c)